 Scheduling an Outdoor Location or Multi-Venue Event

-- To book one of the outdoor locations, email the Events Office Scheduling Coordinator with your request.
+- To book one of the outdoor locations including spaces for academic use, email the Events Office Scheduling Coordinator with your request.

 - Email request must include outdoor location and general assignment classroom(s) (if needed), date, times each location or room is needed (including set up and breakdown), name and description of the event.